 The Company strives to create a barrier-free and inclusive workplace for people with disabilities.
-The Company piloted the first "Angel Restaurant" in 2012, using modified equipment and operational processes, and provides trainings to assist "angel employees" - those with special needs - to perform a full range of jobs.
-By the end of 2021, we had opened 23 Angel Restaurants in 22 cities, providing jobs for over 200 people with special needs.
+The Company piloted the first "Angel Restaurant" in 2012, using modified equipment and operational processes, and provides training to assist "angel employees" - those with special needs - to perform a full range of jobs.
+By the end of 2022, we had opened 30 Angel Restaurants in 27 cities, providing jobs for nearly 200 people with special needs.